tahminaringer/CodeFellows-Reading-notes/201/RD04_Links_Layout_Functions.md

 - stores steps needed to achieve a task
 - calling the fuction is asking it to perform its task
 - **parameters** pieces of information passed to a function
+ - codevariable that defines a reference for an argument. defined within function.
 - **return value** the expected answer to a function
 - **Declaring the function**
   - `function sayHello() {`